 In mid-December — on my birthday, as it happened — the painting was complete.

 But finishing the painting was only half the story.
 There was still the scanning, the jury selection, the framing, the transport to Dresden.
-That part deserves its own chapter — and it’s coming in Part 2, next week.
-Subscribe to the Studio Letter so you don’t miss it.
+That part deserves its own chapter — and you can read it now in Part 2.